EddOliver/AggroFox/README.md

 - In turn once a day an email will be sent to the farmer with the general information of his field or he can check anytime on his dashboard.

 - Also everytime the irrigation system is online, a notification will be sent.

+Here are some images of the solution implemented on various crops:

+PLACEHOLDER FOR IMAGES

 Here is a Video of AggroFox in action!: